 »We are on the verge of a new stage in the digitization of the economy.
 Technologies such as blockchain, the Internet of Things or artificial intelligence are fundamentally changing business and opening up completely new opportunities for companies.
 The European Blockchain Institute will push forward the logistics industry in North Rhine-Westphalia in particular and will also make an important contribution beyond the borders of our state«, emphasizes Dr. Andreas Pinkwart, NRW Minister of Economic Affairs, Innovation, Digitalization and Energy.

-The EURO-CHAIN project consortia consist of the Dortmund Fraunhofer Institutes IML and ISST and the Chair of Corporate Logistics (LFO) and the Chair of Materials Handling and Warehousing (FLW) at TU Dortmund University.
+The EURO-CHAIN project consortia consist of the Dortmund Fraunhofer Institutes IML and ISST and the Chair of Enterprise Logistics (LFO) and the Chair of Materials Handling and Warehousing (FLW) at TU Dortmund University.
 In future, 25 employees are to be employed at the institute.
 Following the project period, it is to be established as a sustainable and permanent facility.